TheRacetrack/racetrack/docs/user/async-job-calls.md

 #### Response

 - `200 OK` -
-  the task is completed, the response payload contains the result of the job call in the JSON format (in the same format returned by the classic synchronous call) with the original HTTP status code and the headers
+  the task has completed successfully, the response payload contains the result of the job call in the JSON format (in the same format returned by the classic synchronous call) with the original HTTP status code and the headers.
 - `202 Accepted`, `408 Request Timeout` or `504 Gateway Timeout` -
   the task is still in progress, the client should repeat the request
 - `404 Not Found` -